Noisy Dogs

 (c) otherwise in such a manner as to cause a nuisance.

-In the District of Oak Bay and in the Township of Esquimalt animal bylaws also regulate noise created by dogs 24/7/365.
-These bylaws also govern public places, private property and any type of vehicle.
+In the District of Oak Bay the Animal Bylaw also regulates noise emitted by dogs 24/7/365.
+The regulation governs public places, private property and any type of vehicle.

 It is expected that dogs will bark given the regular comings and goings of a neighbourhood.
 However, if the barking is excessive it may violate provisions of the Bylaw.